 What is a language access plan?
-Why is a language access plan important?

 A language access plan details how an agency or organization can provide services to individuals who are non-English speaking or have limited English proficiency.
 The plan should include a needs assessment, a description of language services offered, implementation notices, training for staff, and evaluation and should be tailored to the services offered by the organization or agency.